armory/docs/content/en/docs/armory-cloud-admin/admin-cloud-quickstart.md

    When configuring secrets, keep the following in mind:

    - Use a unique descriptive name for each secret.
-   - Use only alphanumeric characters, `.`, `-`, and `_` are allowed for the name.
+   - Only alphanumeric characters, `.`, `-`, and `_` are allowed for the name.
    - Once you save a secret, you can no longer access the plain-text version of it.

 4. Save your changes.

+Once you have a secret, refer to it by name when you are configuring like access keys for Deployment Targets.

 ### Artifact Sources

 Add artifact sources to give app developers access to artifacts, such as external JSON objects like an image, a file stored somewhere, or a binary blob in a bucket.
 Armory Cloud can retrieve a resource from or store a resource in artifact sources.

-Armory Cloud supports several artifact providers:
+Armory Cloud supports the following artifact providers:

-- Amazon S3
 - Docker Registry

 To add an artifact source, perform the following steps:

 1. In the Armory Cloud Console, select the environment you want to add an artifact provider to.
 2. In the left navigation, select the **Artifact Source** you want to add.
-3. Click **New** and configure the account:
+3. Click **New** and configure the account.

 ### Deployment Targets